and02709/power_calculator/README.md

 1. **Generating a sample-size grid** — a logarithmically spaced set of 10 sample sizes from N=100 to N=2000, with each size representing the number of simulated individuals' brain images
 2. **Simulating functional connectivity** — for each index, a covariance matrix is simulated by drawing a reference image `.pconn.nii` decomposing using eigendecomposition, and simulating a timeseries from the resulting eigenvalues
 3. **Combining across replicates** — individual covariance matrices are vectorized and stacked into full arrays per sample size
-4. **Cross-validating** — k-fold CV is run using a pluggable ML model (default: Random Forest with PCA) to predict phenotypes from FC features
+4. **Cross-validating** — k-fold CV is run using a pluggable ML model (default: Random Forest) to predict phenotypes from FC features
 5. **Aggregating and plotting** — per-fold R² metrics are averaged across folds and replicates per sample size, and a power curve is produced

 The primary entry point is `PWR.sh`, which orchestrates all steps as a chain of dependent SLURM array jobs.